daphnediane/schedule-to-html/README.md

 * Main - A panel that occurs in the main room
 * Programming 1 - A panel that occurs in programming 1.
 * Candlewood - A panel that occurs in candlewood.
-* Main, Progamming 1 - A panel that is split between main and programing 1.
+* Main, Programming 1 - A panel that is split between main and programming 1.

 ### Original Time